Heartmoor Farm Education Centre provides classes, workshops, and

 Located near Kents Store, Virginia, 25 minutes from Charlottesville and 40 minutes from downtown Richmond, our farm is surrounded by a horseshoe of private, protected land.
 The quiet sounds of nature and the beauty of the seasons unfold slowly around.

 Robert has spent 20 years working with elementary and middle school students.
 He is a licensed contractor, a metal and ceramic artist, building restorationist, and therapeutic teacher.
-He earned a BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma at the 6-12 level.
+He earned a BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma from Bergamo at the 6-12 level.
 As a certified Director of K-12 schools in Virginia, he remains current in iMAT, Wilderness First-Aid (NOLS), and CPR.
 He lives at Heartmoor Farm, a 19th century farmstead with his family in Kents Store, VA.